"Science does not need mysticism

 Therein lays the main stumbling block on the road to harmonizing physics and metaphysics.
 Physicists believe that you can understand and explain reality; Mystics believe that if you can explain it then you don’t really understand it.

 Quantum mysticism, by attempting to view these two seemingly contradictory views as being reconcilable, seeks to establish that both paths must logically lead to the same destination.

 Whenever the essential nature of things is analyzed by the intellect,

 This has always been recognized by the mystics,

 but has become a problem in science only very recently.

 For many the term “metaphysics” is synonymous with the term “science fiction”.
 For those who are not familiar with the fundamental concepts of physics the theories of quantum mechanics seem no less fantastic.
 The idea that we may exist in an infinite number of universes, where an infinite number of possible actions may result in an infinite number of outcomes, seems to be so incredibly improbable that the human mind, in order to maintain its sanity, cannot accept it as possible, which may explain the fundamental experience behind the concept of the Shamanic Ecstasy.

 The role of the shaman is to be "the vision seeker" for the community.
-It is the role of the shaman on his shamanic journey to travel beyond the realm of the material, into the realm of the immaterial, in order to encounter the people, animals and spirits that inhabit other realms of the Universe.
+It is the role of the shaman on his shamanic journey to travel beyond the realm of the material, into the realm of the immaterial, into other Universes, in order to encounter the people, animals and spirits that inhabit other realms of the Universe.
 While on this journey, to those viewing from the journey from “the outside” the shaman seems gripped by an incomprehensible madness, while the shaman on “the inside” is experiencing a different reality, separate and distinct from the perceptions and experiences of the one from which he has traveled.